NOTE:

 quasi-legitimate release

-collects 30 rare tracks by
+that collects 30 rare

-various groups, all
+tracks by various groups,

-overseen by Gary Usher,
+all overseen by Gary

-including The Timers, The
+Usher, including The

-Sunsets, Dave Myers &
+Timers, The Sunsets, Dave

-his Surftones,
+Myers & his Surftones,

 The Pendletons, The Wheel